yt-project/yt/doc/source/examining/loading_data.rst

 in code units.

-Some 3D Athena outputs may have large grids (especially parallel datasets subsequently joined with the `join_vtk` script, and may benefit from being subdivided into "virtual grids".
+Some 3D Athena outputs may have large grids (especially parallel datasets subsequently joined with the `join_vtk` script), and may benefit from being subdivided into "virtual grids".
 For this purpose, one can pass in the `nprocs` parameter:

 .. code-block:: python